Understanding Notice of Opposition From US Trademark Lawyer | Drishti Law

 What is a Notice of Opposition?

-A “notice of opposition” is precisely what it sounds like: opposition to the registration of a trademark application filed by a third party at the Trademark Trial & Appeal Board (TTAB).
-A third party, in this scenario, asserts that the applicant’s applied-for mark will somehow interfere with their brand’s value and/or dilute it.
+A “notice of opposition” is precisely what it sounds like: opposition to the registration of a trademark application filed by a third party at the Trademark Trial and Appeal Board (TTAB).
+Usually, these are filed by those who own a trademark against those who are filing for registration for a mark on the grounds of the likelihood of confusion and dilution.
+In this scenario, a trademark owner asserts that the applicant’s applied-for mark will somehow interfere with their brand’s value or dilute it.

 • Brand owners have a responsibility to police and enforce their trademarks, or they risk weakening the brand’s strength in the marketplace.